BOIL YOUR WATER BEFORE USING

 What happened and what is being done?

-A water main repair created a low/no pressure situation at this location.
-Efforts were made to repair the main and restore normal system level and pressure as quickly as possible.
+A low/no pressure situation was created when the water main was shut off to make a repair.
+After the repair, CRW crews will restore normal system level and pressure as quickly as possible.

 We will inform you when all corrective actions have been completed and when you no longer need to boil your water.